isc-projects/kea/doc/sphinx/arm/quickstart.rst

 Quick Start Guide Using tarball
 ===============================

-1. Install required run-time and build dependencies.
+1. Install required runtime and build dependencies.
 See :ref:`build-requirements` for details.

 2. Download the Kea source tarball from the `ISC.org downloads